scylladb/scylla-cloud-getting-started/docs/source/build-with-java.md

 ```

-### 3.1 Creating a Keyspace
+### 3.1 Create a keyspace

-A Keyspace in ScyllaDB is a collection of tables with attributes which define how data is replicated on nodes.
+A keyspace in ScyllaDB is a collection of tables with attributes which define how data is replicated on nodes.

 You don't need a keyspace on your connection boot, but you'll need it to create a table.